devangshrma/devangshrma.github.io/content/otherWorkEx/RogersCommunication/index.md

 url: 'https://www.rogers.com/mobility/'
 ---

-My role involved constant customer interactions and providing a tailored solution based on their requirements.
+Accountable for professional interactions with customers and providing a tailored solution based on requirements.

-- Generated highest ARPU amongst other sales associates and achieved monthly sales targets while working in a high-pressure environment.
+- Generated the highest ARPU among other sales associates and achieved monthly sales targets while working in a high-pressure environment.

 - Went above and beyond to meet the customer needs and make sure the customers understand the product well.